-No Stomach For Cancer is actively involved in raising awareness and providing information about stomach cancer to patients, families, and caregivers.
+No Stomach For Cancer is actively involved in raising awareness around the world and provides information about stomach cancer to patients, families, and caregivers.

-The second leading cause of cancer death worldwide, almost one million people are diagnosed each year, and of these, approximately 700,000 will lose their lives.
+Currently the third leading cause of cancer death worldwide with almost one million new cases diagnosed each year.
+Of these, approximately 700,000 will lose their lives.

 In 2010 NSFC successfully championed and celebrated the first official Stomach Cancer Awareness Month in the US.
 Stomach cancer and other organizations and people worldwide have come to recognize November, a month known for the pleasure of eating, as the ideal month to raise awareness about this deadly disease.
 There is a great deal of focus on food, nourishment and family at this time of year, and that can be challenging for people dealing with stomach cancer, and for those living without a stomach.

 Additionally, the Surgeon General has committed to making Thanksgiving Day National Family History Day, emphasizing the importance of knowing one’s hereditary risks for disease, clearly one of the risk factors for stomach cancer.

 November is Stomach Cancer Awareness Month however raising awareness about stomach cancer is important all throughout the year!